Comparing interpretation methods in mental state decoding analyses with deep learning models: Results

 \subsubsection{Training details}

-We train models with stochastic gradient descent and the ADAM optimizer \citep{kingma_adam_2017} for 40 training epochs, where one epoch is defined as an entire iteration over the training data.
-For each dataset, we further evaluate multiple learning rates, batch sizes, and dropout rates \citep{srivastava_dropout_2014} in a standard grid search (see section \ref{results_hyperopt}).
+If not reported otherwise, we train models with stochastic gradient descent and the ADAM optimizer~\citep{kingma_adam_2017} for 40 training epochs, where one epoch is defined as an entire iteration over a dataset's training data.